 The Town is a defendant in various lawsuits.
-Although the outcome of these lawsuits is not presently determinable, it is the opinion of the government's counsel that the resolution of these matters will not have a material adverse effect on the financial condition of the government.
+Although the outcome of these lawsuits is not presently determinable, it is the opinion of the Town's legal counsel that the resolution of these matters will not have a material adverse effect on the financial condition of the government.